AxelElg/ttrp-server/README.md

 > PORT=9005
 > DND_API=https://www.dnd5eapi.co/api

-(OBS: this .env file is only an example used when developing localy)
+(OBS: this .env file is only an example for local use)

-## install all dependancies and start app

-After you've created the .env file, run the the following comands in termina:
+After you've created the .env file, run the the following commands in termina:

 > yarn install
+> yarn dev

 or

 > npm install

-followed by:

-> yarn dev

-or

 > npm run dev

-after this you should be able to access this server on: [`localhost:9005/`](#localhost:9005/)
+You should now be able to use this server throu: [`localhost:9005/`](#localhost:9005/)